 - Cook on the manual high setting for 6 minutes.

-- Perform a quick release when the cooking time has ended.
-Wait until all of the remaining pressure is fully released before removing the Instant Pot lid.
+- When the cooking time has ended, perform a quick release.
+Wait until the remaining pressure is fully released before removing the Instant Pot lid.

 - Serve immediately.